ayushmam81-ui/Web-Application-Security-Portfolio/labs/stored-xss-anchor-href.md

 ### 1. Target & Scenario
 * **Platform:** PortSwigger Web Security Academy
 * **Vulnerability Class:** Stored (Persistent) Cross-Site Scripting (XSS)
-* **Objective:** Submit a comment that calls the `alert` function when the comment author's name is clicked[cite: 2].
+* **Objective:** Submit a comment that calls the `alert` function when the comment author's name is clicked.

 ---

 ### 2. Analysis & Methodology

 #### Step 1: Initial Assessment & Entry Point Testing
 I analyzed the comment section to locate vulnerable entry points.
-I tested the fields (comment, name, email, and website) by injecting test strings like `<test1`, `<test2`, and `<test3`[cite: 2].
+I tested the fields (comment, name, email, and website) by injecting test strings like `<test1`, `<test2`, and `<test3`.

 #### Step 2: Vulnerability Identification
-By inspecting the application's source code, I determined that most entry points were correctly protected by HTML encoding[cite: 2].
-However, the "Website" field was identified as the only entry point that remained vulnerable to injection[cite: 2].
+By inspecting the application's source code, I determined that most entry points were correctly protected by HTML encoding.
+However, the "Website" field was identified as the only entry point that remained vulnerable to injection.

 #### Step 3: Exploitation
-To solve the lab, I injected the payload `javascript:alert(123)` into the "Website" field and populated the remaining fields with dummy data[cite: 2].
-Once submitted, clicking the comment author's name triggers the `alert` function, successfully exploiting the stored XSS vulnerability[cite: 2].
+To solve the lab, I injected the payload `javascript:alert(123)` into the "Website" field and populated the remaining fields with dummy data.
+Once submitted, clicking the comment author's name triggers the `alert` function, successfully exploiting the stored XSS vulnerability.

 ---